"Cara do you know how to make Ilish Macher Korma? I mean the authentic one!"

 - Heat the Oil in a wok and fry the sliced onion till that turn golden brown and crispy.

-- Lightly fry Ilish Maach in remaining oil ( hardly 30-45 seconds each side) and strain from the oil.
+- Lightly fry Ilish Maach in the remaining oil ( hardly 30-45 seconds on each side) and strain from the oil.

-- Temper the Oil with Whole Cinamon, Bay Leaf, Green Cardamom, Red Chili.
+- Temper the Oil with Whole Cinamon, Bay Leaf, Green Cardamom, and Red Chili.

 - Add sliced onion and fry.